 - Empty the skillet of any remaining liquid and add a bit more coconut oil, about 1 TB.

 - Saute the onions and garlic for a few minutes.
+(If using real ginger, add it now.)

 - Add coconut milk to the skillet and stir constantly until any remaining bits of meat are incorporated.

 - Add tomato paste, curry paste, fish sauce, and salt.
+(If using real lime juice, add it now.)

 - Cook on low for 8 hours.